PanosEconomou/thermo-notes/where-particles-live.md

 > But I hear you say: **So what?
 We have a function, and?
 How does that give us where the system will be in the future?**

-This leads to the third, most powerful, yet at the same time most underrepresented
+This leads to the third, most powerful, yet at the same time most underrepresented piece of the phase space. **A way to a function, like a Hamiltonian, and convert it to a flow over the space**.

+# Equipartition Theorem

+## The Probability Distribution